AurexionLabs/frontend/README.md

 </p>

-This repository contains the **frontend code** for Aurexion Labs, including the landing pages, header/footer components, and styling.
+This repository contains the **frontend code** for the Aurexion Labs store, including the landing pages, header/footer components, and styling.

 It’s built with **plain HTML, CSS, and JavaScript**, no frameworks, for simplicity and maintainability.